Why Sacha Baron Cohen’s Borat impersonation will not be called a Blackface performance

 That the safeguards that have thus been put up are sometimes scoffed at as being “politically correct” is something with which I do not agree.
 As someone who has suffered racial discrimination, and who, for historical reasons, believes in the power of mass media in perpetuating racial discrimination, I can only marvel at the cultural work that has been done by the Jewish and African-American communities.

-In the current marketplace of ideas, it seems that every ethnic group is left to defend its own interests, even if it also seems clear that many can rest assured that they will be protected by the entertainment industry’s implicit safeguards.
+In the current marketplace, it seems that every ethnic group is left to defend its own interests, even though it also seems as if many can rest assured that they will be protected by the entertainment industry’s implicit safeguards.
 That these safeguards cannot be taken for granted, however, has been shown upon the worldwide release of Baron Cohen’s second Borat film, in which, once again, and even more so than in the first Borat film, ethnic Kazakhs have been made the butt of some crude caricatures.

 All in all, the caricatures are not any more contrived than the ones in the first film.
 Here, Muslim believers dig their head in the sand while praying.
 Families lock up their daughters until they can hand them off to the highest bidders.
 Teenagers celebrate Holocaust Remembrance Day in discothèques, while their parents are staging a Jew chase in the streets of their towns and villages.
 And the greatest mongrel of them all, Borat himself, freely shares with whomever wants to listen his "Nazi" fantasies about exterminating Jews and gypsies.
 (For the blithely misinformed: ethnic Kazakhs did not participate in any extermination programmes during World War II.
 Whichever young Kazakh males were still alive at the time were enlisted in the Soviet Army.)